-Note: Overall prison entries for CY 2018 are reduced due to inmates in county jails waiting for transfer to the state prison system.
-On December 31, 2018, there were 866 inmates backlogged in county jails.
+Note: Overall prison entries for CY 2019 are affected by the number of inmates in county jails waiting for transfer to the state prison system.
+On December 31, 2019, there were 957 inmates backlogged in county jails.
 SOURCE: NC Department of Public Safety, Division of Adult Correction and Juvenile Justice, Automated System Query (ASQ)